-Conclusion

-This study, which is the largest reported to date, found that two thirds of the ileostomies created during an anterior resection in English patients with rectal cancer were reversed within 18 months.
-The potential for significant delay in ileostomy closure rate should be a feature of preoperative patient counselling.
+The present study, which is the largest reported to date, found that two thirds of the ileostomies created during anterior resection in patients with rectal cancer in the English NHS were reversed within 18 months.
+The potential for significant delay in ileostomy closure rate should be included in the preoperative patient counselling.
 Stomas are less frequently reversed in patients who were older, less physically fit and had more advanced rectal cancer.
-The finding that patients from poorer backgrounds were less likely to have a stoma reversal needs further examination to distinguish between the impact of inequity in access, patient choice or unmeasured clinical factors.
+The finding that patients from poorer backgrounds were less likely to have a stoma reversal needs further examination to distinguish between the impact of inequity on access to health care, patient choice or unmeasured clinical factors.

 Acknowledgements